nelnn/nelsonn.xyz/content/_index.md

 ## Introduction
 {{< img class="profile-img" src="/pix/me.webp" caption="Me." mouse="Pi-Pi and I in Canada.">}}

 I am Nelson Ngai and this is my webpage.
-I am using the [lugo](https://github.com/LukeSmithxyz/lugo) theme.
+Thanks for stopping by.
 That puppy is not mine.

 ---
 {{< rawhtml >}}